RVNL shares in news today, here's why

-In terms of technicals, the relative strength index (RSI) of RVNL stands at 40.2, signaling it's trading neither in the overbought nor in the oversold zone.
-Rail Vikas Nigam shares are trading lower than the 5 day, 10 day, 20 day, 30 day, 50 day, 100 day, 150 day and 200 day moving averages.
+In terms of technicals, the relative strength index (RSI) of RVNL stands at 39.6, signaling it's trading neither in the overbought nor in the oversold zone.
+Rail Vikas Nigam shares are trading lower than the 5 day, 10 day, 20 day, 30 day, 50 day, but higher than the 100 day, 150 day and 200 day moving averages.

 RVNL is an executing arm of Indian Railways and works for and on behalf of the ministry for projects assigned to it for execution.
 It works on a turnkey basis and undertakes the full cycle of project development from conceptualisation to commissioning including stages of design, preparation of estimates, calling and award of contracts, project and contract management.